 "Young people are leaders.
 We have the imagination, potential and power to change the world for the better and being part of the Youth Advisory Panel means having the chance to do that with other amazing individuals.
 I’m excited that I represent young people just like me and can't wait to continue challenging expectations."

-Thomas Copeland is the Spirit of 2012 Youth Advisory Panel representative for Northern Ireland.
+Spirit of 2012 Youth Advisory Panel representative for Northern Ireland.
 He is founder and editor of Challenges NI, a political youth engagement platform aimed at tackling apathy amongst young people towards the Northern Irish political process.
 Thomas is a regular political contributor on regional and national television and radio programmes, including BBC, RTE and Sky, commenting on issues pertinent to young people across the UK.